PRISHIta123/Cyber_Security_Project/README.md

 Name: Prishita Ray
 Registration No: 17BCE2405

-This repository contains code for my project on the topic- Encryption and Decryption of chat messages using the Diffie Hellman Algorithm for the CSE4003 course.
+This repository contains code for my project on the topic- Preventing double-spending attacks in Bitcoin using network observers and peer-alert systems.